 1. Will guidance for the non-technical building user be provided so they can understand and operate the building efficiently and understand how the design reduced the overall environmental impact of the building and raise environmental awareness?

-2. What consideration has been given to resource use, energy consumption and pollution in terms of the construction site impacts?
-Will site investigation and appropriate remedial action be undertaken?
-4. Will the community and stakeholders be involved in the design process encouraging flexibly designed buildings which cater for shared use with the local community?
-5. How has the building been designed to reduce the opportunity for and the fear of crime?
+2. What consideration has been given to resource use, energy consumption an d pollution in terms of the construction site impacts?
+3. Will site investigation and appropriate remedial action be undertaken?
+4. Will the community and stakeholders be involved in the design process encouraging flexibly designed buildings which cater for shared use with the local community? : 5.
+How has the building been designed to reduce the opportunity for and the fear of crime?
 6. What consideration has been given to the maintenance of the building?
-Aime T Health and Well-being o ensure a good quality amenity level is afforded to occupants of buildings.
-7 How has the development been designed to ensure users have sufficient /. daylight, an external view, adequate and appropriate lighting, ventilation, air quality and drinking water?
-Energy Aim: T o conserve energy and maximise the use of energy efficiency techniques. o conserve energy and maximise the use of energy efficiency teeninques.
+Health and Well-being Aim: To ensure a good quality amenity level is afforded to occupants of buildings 7.
+How has the development been designed to ensure users have sufficien nt daylight, an external view, adequate and appropriate lighting, ventilation air quality and drinking water? ., Energy Aim: To conserve energy and maximise the use of energy efficiency techniques.
 8. How has the building been designed to minimise CO_2 emissions associated with their operational energy consumption?
 9. How has the development been designed to optimise the use of the energy from the sun, natural daylighting and controlled natural ventilation?
-10. How will the design of the building make efficient use of energy? (e.g. use of thermally massive materials, levels of insulation and use of green/brown roofs etc.).
-11. Have renewable energy sources or decentralised energy been considered for this development and if so, how would they be incorporated within the development?
-Transport Aim: T o reduce the need to travel through appropriately located development.
-12. How has the design and layout incorporated measures to reduce the need to travel, especially by car, and promote alternative and sustainable modes of transport such as walking, cycling and the use of public transport?
+10. How will the design of the building make efficient use of energy? (e.g. use of thermally massive materials, levels of insulation and use of green/browr ۱ roofs etc.).
+11. Have renewable energy sources or decentralised energy been considered for or this development and if so, how would they be incorporated within the development?
+Transport Aim: To reduce the need to travel through appropriately located development.
+12. How has the design and layout incorporated measures to reduce the need t travel, especially by car, and promote alternative and sustainable modes o f transport such as walking, cycling and the use of public transport?
 13. How have public transport networks been considered in terms of the location of the development and proximity to local amenities?
 14. How have deliveries and the manoeuvring of delivery vehicles been considered?
-Water o improve efficiency in the use of water, conserve water resources and minim se vulnerability to flooding.
-15. How will the development incorporate the use of water saving devices to achieve a maximum consumption of 5.5 cubic m per year per person for office developments? (or the most appropriate benchmark for other types of development).
+Water Aim: To improve efficiency in the use of water, conserve water resources and minimise vulnerability to flooding.
+15. How will the development incorporate the use of water saving devices to achieve a maximum consumption of 5.5 cubic m per year per person for office developments? (or the most appropriate benchmark for other types of of development).
 16. Will the development and access to and from it such as roads and paths be located away from areas of potential flooding?
-How will the development incorporate harvesting and re-use of rainwater?
+17. How will the development incorporate harvesting and re-use of rainwater?
 18. Does this development meet the requirements of EN18?
-Materials o retain local character and promote the use of materials with a low enviro nmental impact.
+Materials Aim: To retain local character and promote the use of materials with a low environmental impact.